Gellybean/Mathfinder-Bot/README.md

 - Apply spells, effects, conditions to your character and your party (using mentions)
 - Transform expressions into buttons which you can turn into rows and grids
 - Modifiable presets for weapons, armor, beast shapes, and more
-- Spell reference with options for calculating DCs
+- Spell reference with options for calculating values that rely upon caster level.
 - Basic inventory management with a large list of built-in items
 - Tools for DMs, including the ability to evaluate character sheets, secret rolls, initiative tracking, roll requests
 - Bestiary containing complete entries and buttons for melee/ranged attacks